Every once in a while it is necessary to get the details.

 Three Layers of Organizational Culture.
 Fellow academic Edgar Schein differentiates three levels of organizational culture that exist within each of the four types of cultures.

 - Observable Artifacts.
 In this layer, visible characteristics that an outside observer can see might include office layout, dress code, observable routines, and published documents.
 Some academics see routines as “the critical factor in the shaping of behavior.”
 Learning forums are examples of organizational routines, as are strategic planning and benchmarking.
-Interestingly, Taylor says that “routines can promote continuous change if they occur regularly, the organizational context support the changes, and “professional employees have discretion in the way they perform their tasks.
+Interestingly, Taylor says that “routines can promote continuous change if they occur regularly, the organizational context supports the changes, and “professional employees have discretion in the way they perform their tasks.

 - Espoused Values and Beliefs.
 This layer is comprised of documented norms, ideals, goals, and aspirations of the organizational group.
 Taylor says: “A clear, understandable, and distinctive organizational mission has been found to be positively related to employee mission valence.”
 She also observes: “The development of a common language, particularly for key concepts like performance indicator and benchmarking, can contribute to the successful use of in-project measurement.”